Install and Use Podman on AlmaLinux 8

 How To Install and Use Podman on AlmaLinux 8

 To install Podman, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.
+To do this, you can follow our guide on the Initial Server Setup with AlmaLinux 8.

-Now Follow the steps below to complete this guide.
+Now follow the steps below to complete this guide.

-Steps To Install Podman on AlmaLinux 8
+1. Install and Enable Podman on AlmaLinux 8

 First, you need to update and upgrade your local package index with the following command:

-sudo dnf update && sudo dnf upgrade
+sudo dnf update -y && sudo dnf upgrade -y

 Podman packages are available in the default AlmaLinux repository.
-So use the following command to install Podman on your server:
+So, use the following command to install Podman on your server:

-sudo dnf install podman
+sudo dnf install podman -y

 Then, verify your installation by checking its version: